Reviewscouk/WooCommercePlugin/readme.txt

 ## WHAT ABOUT NEW FEATURES?

 We are always working on new features that will help increase your ROI, new core features will be added to your account automatically.
 In the last 12 months we have added over 8 new core features that we gave to our existing client base free of charge.

-## IN WHICH COUNTRIES IS REVIEWS.io SUPPORTED?

-REVIEWS.io functionality is currently available in English speaking countries.
-That said if you are from a country outside of the UK you may be better off using our international site REVIEWS.io.

 ## ARE CUSTOM PLANS AVAILABLE?